The Wizard of Oz (1902 musical)

 The two companies toured the country from August 1904 to April 1905, and again from September 1905 to May 1906.
-By this time, demand had slowed and the second company was disbanded on February 28, 1906.
+By this time, demand had slowed, and the second company was disbanded on February 28, 1906.
 The main "Company A" had one final tour from August to November 1906 before the rights were sold to Hurtig and Seamon.
 The new production resumed the tour through May 1907, and continued for the 1907–08 and 1908–09 seasons.
 Finally, the show was released to stock theater companies in 1911.

+The show's history is covered in more than 100 pages of the book Oz Before the Rainbow: L. Frank Baum's 'The Wonderful Wizard of Oz' on stage and screen to 1939 by Mark Evan Swartz.

-Characters and Original Cast
+Characters and original cast

 In order of appearance, the 1902 Chicago cast consisted of:

 There were several major character changes from the original book: